Dual-Encoders for Extreme Multi-Label Classification: Experiments

 \subsection{$\dsloss$ with Hard Negatives}

-Since our proposed $\dsloss$ loss uses all negatives in its formulation, we investigate the approximations of this loss formulation by considering only a few negatives per training query in the batch; see Table~\ref{tab:de_neg_ablation}.
+Since our proposed $\dsloss$ loss uses all negatives in its formulation, we investigate approximation of this loss by sampling only a few negatives per train query in the batch; see Table~\ref{tab:de_neg_ablation}.

 Following \citet{xiong2021ance}, for mining the hard negatives we compute the top 100 negative shortlist at regular intervals and sample the negatives from this shortlist.
-For each query we train on the full pool of documents sampled in the mini-batch; as a result, for a mini-batch of size $B$ and number of \highlight{hard negatives} sampled per query $m$, we compute the loss on almost $B(1 + m)$ documents.
+For each query we train on the full pool of documents sampled in the mini-batch; as a result, for a mini-batch of size $B$ and number of hard negatives sampled per query $m$, we compute the loss on almost $B(1 + m)$ documents.
 Clearly from Table~\ref{tab:de_neg_ablation}, increasing the number of effective labels considered in the loss significantly increases the performance of the approximate versions.
 In Section~\ref{app:ds_vs_softmax_neg} of the appendix we also compare the results of InfoNCE loss with hard negatives and $\dsloss$ loss with hard negatives.